-

 restraining order

-In family law, an order preventing a specified person from harassing or molesting the person applying for the order.
+An order preventing a specified person from doing specified things such as contacting a person, harassing a person, residing with a person applying for the order.

 retrospective